nima-m-git/biorender-dragon/dragon.md

 To go from degree `n` to degree `n + 1`, replace each segment in the previous curve with 2 segments at right angles as in the image.
 Notice to which side of the line the new segments are placed.

+Fun fact: you can also get this curve by repeatedly folding a strip of paper in half `n` times and unfolding each fold to 90 degrees.

 ## See also

 [Golden dragon](https://larryriddle.agnesscott.org/ifs/heighway/goldenDragon.htm)